List of national historic sites and historical parks of the United States: International Historical Park

 Klondike Gold Rush International Historical Park was formally established by the United States and Canada in 1998, the year of the centennial of the gold rush the park commemorates.
-The park comprises Klondike Gold Rush National Historical Park in Washington and Alaska, and Chilkoot Trail National Historic Site in British Columbia.
-It was this trail which so many prospectors took in hopes of making their fortunes in the Klondike River district of Yukon.
+The park comprises Klondike Gold Rush National Historical Park in Washington and Alaska (above) and Chilkoot Trail National Historic Site in British Columbia.
+Tens of thousands of prospectors took this trail in hopes of making their fortunes in the Klondike River district of Yukon.